comicrelief/pattern-lab/README.md

  - Repeat and follow rest of the GitHub workflow

+ ## CI Pipelines
+We are using Concourse CI and Travis CI to run tasks, and Netlify and Cloud Foundry to deploy pattern-lab.
+When a pull request is created, it triggers a Netlify preview deployment, which is at https://deploy-preview-[PULL_REQUEST_ID]--cr-pattern-lab.netlify.com/
+Pull request commits also trigger CI visual regression test as explained below.
+Output is available at https://ci.apps.comicrelief.com/teams/main/pipelines/pattern-lab

  ## Visual Regression
 - We're using [BackstopJS](https://github.com/garris/BackstopJS)
 - CI runs tests on pull request